 Sponsors & Thank You’s

-Episode #72 is proudly brought to you by BlackBox Global, creators of the easiest way to turn your filmmaking skills into passive income!
+° Episode #72 is brought to you with support from BlackBox Global, creators of one of the easiest way to turn your filmmaking skills into passive income!

 Go to BlackBox, Create a Free Account, and start selling your footage today!